Student Programs Overview

 Health Careers Pathways Program (HCPP), College through 20 Programs

-- Health Science Enrichment Institute I - A six-week summer residency program at KU Lawrence for incoming college Freshman that teaches diagnostic testing, develops reading and communication, offers instruction in mathematics, biology, chemistry, and English.
+- Health Science Enrichment Institute I - A six-week summer program on the KUMC campus for incoming college Freshmen that teaches diagnostic testing, develops reading and communication, offers instruction in mathematics, biology, anatomy, and English.
 It improves test-taking strategies and improves note-taking, listening, and time management skills.

-- Health Science Enrichment Institute II - A six-week summer residency program at KU Lawrence for college Freshman and Sophomores that teaches critical thinking, organic chemistry, and physics.
-Offers a reading / writing laboratory that will assist students in enhancing reading comprehension and developing writing proficiency.
+- Health Science Enrichment Institute II - A six-week summer program on the KUMC campus for college Freshmen and Sophomores that teaches critical thinking, organic chemistry, and physics.
+Offers a reading/writing laboratory that will assist students in enhancing reading comprehension and developing writing proficiency.

-- Pre-Admissions Program - A six-week summer residency program at KU Lawrence for college Juniors and Seniors that prepares students to take the MCAT course.
-Students attend a reading / writing laboratory, receive assistance in preparing the AMCAS application, participate in mock medical school interviews, and take part in clinical rotations.
+- Pre-Admissions Program - A six-week summer program for college Juniors and Seniors that prepares students to take the MCAT course.
+Students attend a reading/writing laboratory, receive assistance in preparing the AMCAS application, participate in mock medical school interviews, and take part in clinical rotations.

 Log in to the Online Application with the following User ID / Password:

 If you have any technical problems, please contact Mr. Greg Fay, 913-588-7347, email@example.com

 - Once you save Page 1 of the online application, log back in with your personal User ID and Password to access applications.
 Your personal User ID is created when you successfully save Page 1.

 User ID: First Name + Last Name with no spaces

 Password: Month + Day of your birth date (4 digits, like 0530) +